-The TDPs earn the same APYs as the Term Deposits, but "makes saving for long-term goals easy."
+The TDPs earn the same APYs as the Term Deposits, but "make saving for long-term goals easy."
 The TDP promo page outlines how these new accounts work.

 The minimum $10 automatic monthly deposit can come from another MACU account or from an outside source, such as a direct deposit or a transfer from another financial institution.
-The operative phrase is “automatic monthly deposit,” with the source of the deposit not limited.
+The operative phrase is “automatic monthly deposit,” with the source of the deposit not a determinant.

-CSR confirmed that the $5 opening deposit listed is not a typo.
+Just to be sure, I confirmed with CSR that the $5 opening deposit listed is not a typo.
 Funds, in any amount, can be added at any time, but,

 Each member is limited to $100,000 in any one or combination of Term Deposit Plus accounts.

-The TDPs are subject to the same Early Withdrawal Penalties (EWP) as the regular Term Deposit accounts.
-While I’ve cited the EWPs in the past, I've never pointed out the potential severity.
+The TDPs are subject to the same Early Withdrawal Penaltie (EWP) as the regular Term Deposits.
+While I’ve cited the EWPs in the past, I've never focused on the potential severity.
 For example,

 If your term deposit has an original maturity of 48 months or greater, the

 penalty may equal 365 days dividends on the full amount of the term deposit.

 That's right - a penalty not on the amount being withdrawn, but on the full amount of the term deposit.
 It certainly makes a partial withdrawal, particularly a small one, rather expensive.

 Many thanks to cumulus for his continued Forum posts.